Ammonihah, Land of

 -A number of battles fought, then a truce for four to seven years.

--Lamanites attack again, Nephites retreat “toward the north counties” (Mormon 1:3)
+-Lamanites attack again, Nephites “retreat towards the northcountries”.
+(Mormon 2:3)

 -They gather to Joshua which is “west by the seashore”.
-Mormon 1:6-8 A battle with a force of 40,000 each is fought here… Lamanites retreat.
+(Mormon 2:6–8) A battle with a force of 40,000 each is fought here… Lamanites retreat.

 -345AD.
-Lamanites attack again, Nephites retreat to city of Jashon, “near the land [Antum] where Ammaron had deposited the records”.
-Moroni gets just the plates of Nephi, and leaves the remainder “where they are”.
-(Mormon 1:4)
+Lamanites attack again, Nephites retreat to city of Jashon, “near the land [Antum] where Ammaron had deposited the records unto the Lord” (Mormon 2:17).
+Moroni gets just the plates of Nephi, and leaves the remainder where they are. (see Mormon 1:3)

 -Nephites driven “northward to the land which was called Shem”.
-1:20 Nephites fortify the city and are attacked in 346AD, but win a battle with 30k to 50k.
-(Mormon 1:25)
+(Mormon 2:20) Nephites fortify the city and are attacked in 346AD, but win a battle with 30k to 50k.
+(Mormon 2:25)

 Desolation is by the sea or a river that flows into sea